concretesolutions/sunomono/lib/skeleton/README.md

   Install the following gems

   ```
-  gem install calabash-common
-  gem install calabash-android
+  gem install calabash-common calabash-android
   ```

   **Warning!**

-  The command **`gem install calabash-android`** installs the beta version of the cucumber gem.
+  The gem **`calabash-android`** can install the beta version of the cucumber gem.
   This gem brokes the execution of the calabash.
-After the installation of calabash-android, install the stable version of the cucumber gem (command: `gem install cucumber`) and remove the beta version (command: `gem uninstall cucumber`).
+After the installation of calabash-android, check your installed gems with the command `gem list | grep cucumber` and install the stable version of the cucumber gem (command: `gem install cucumber`) and remove the beta version (command: `gem uninstall cucumber`), if that is the case.

 ## Running the tests
   To run the android tests, you need to: